UniversalDependencies/docs/_hy/feat/VerbForm.md

 - The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future in the past) tense.
 - The future-II (state of prospective action) participle can be used only adjectively and can be negated.
 - The perfect participle is used to form the indicative mood in present perfect or imperfect in the past (past perfect) tense.
-- The negative participle is used to form the negated conditional mood in present or imperfect tense (see the related feature [Connegative]()).
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ, լալ, տալ_.

 Note, that the processual (progressive), resultative and future-I participles can be used to form the secondary complex tenses (in any tense or mood).